raspberrypilearning/packaging-your-code/en/step_4.md

 --- /task ---

-When the setup program has finished, if no errors were reported, you should be able to use use the `motivate` module from any Python 3 program running on your computer.
+Once the setup program has finished running, if no errors were reported, you should be able to use use the `motivate` module from any Python 3 program running on your computer.

 --- task ---

-Test the `motivate` module has been installed by re-creating the simple test program, saving it outside your project directory and running it.
+Test the `motivate` module has been installed by recreating the test program, saving it **outside** your `my_project` directory, and running it.

 ```python
 from motivate import motivate_me
 motivate_me()
 ```

-**Note:** If you are presented with the error `ImportError: No module named motivate` the install has not completed successfully.
+**Note:** if you are presented with the error `ImportError: No module named motivate`, the module installation has not been completed successfully.

 --- /task ---